 Create a shared mailbox in Office 365

-- The new shared mailbox should appear on the shared list.
-Double-click it to edit its settings.
+- Once the shared mailbox is created, it should appear on the Mailboxes list.
+Select the mailbox to bring up a pane in which you can edit its settings.

 Note: Full Access permissions will allow the users to add, edit and delete calendar entries in the shared calendar.
 Users that have no permissions to this shared mailbox will only be able to see the Free/Busy statuses.